datadryad/dryad-app/app/views/layouts/_best_practices.html.md

 We want to help you share your research with the scientific community to increase its [visibility](https://peerj.com/articles/175/) and foster collaborations.
 The following guidelines will help make your Dryad datasets as [Findable, Accessible, Interoperable, and Reusable (FAIR)](https://www.force11.org/group/fairgroup/fairprinciples) as possible.

 No time to dig into the details?
-Check out our [Quickstart guide to data sharing](https://datadryad.org/docs/QuickstartGuideToDataSharing.pdf).
+Check out our <a href="https://datadryad.org/docs/QuickstartGuideToDataSharing.pdf">Quickstart guide to data sharing<span class="pdfIcon" role="img" aria-label=" (PDF)"/></a>.

 ## Gather all relevant data needed for reanalysis